Japanese cruiser Kinugasa

 Kinugasa (衣笠) was the second vessel in the two-vessel Aoba class of heavy cruisers in the Imperial Japanese Navy.
-The ship was named after Mount Kinugasa, located in Yokosuka, Kanagawa, Japan.
+Following the Japanese ship-naming conventions, the ship was named after Mount Kinugasa, located in Yokosuka, Kanagawa, Japan.

 Background

-IJNS Kinugasa and her sister ship Aoba were originally planned as the third and fourth vessels in the Furutaka class of heavy cruisers.
+Kinugasa and her sister ship Aoba were originally planned as the third and fourth vessels in the Furutaka class of heavy cruisers.
 However, design issues with the Furutakas resulted in modifications including twin turrets and an aircraft catapult.
 These modifications created yet more weight to an already top-heavy design, causing stability problems.
 Nevertheless, Kinugasa played an important role in the opening stages of World War II.

 Service career

 Pre-World War II

 Kinugasa was completed on 30 September 1927 at the Kawasaki shipyards in Kobe.
 Her early service was as flagship of the Fifth Squadron (Sentai), and she operated for virtually her entire career with that unit and the Sixth and Seventh Squadrons.
 In 1928, she became the first Japanese combat ship to carry an aircraft catapult.

 During a training exercise on 11 July 1929, the Japanese submarine I-55 accidentally collided with Kinugasa while using Kinugasa as a target.
 I-55 suffered damage to her bow plating in the collision.

 Kinugasa served off the China coast in 1928–1929 and on several occasions during the 1930s.
 Placed in reserve in September 1937, Kinugasa was extensively modernized at the Sasebo Navy Yard and not recommissioned until the end of October 1940.